 Cataleptic trances, enormous appetites, and giggling fits aside, W. B. O’Shaughnessy’s investigations at a Calcutta hospital into the potential of medical marijuana — the first such trials in modern medicine — were largely positive.
 Sujaan Mukherjee explores the intricacies of this pioneering research and what it can tell us more generally about the production of knowledge in colonial science.

-His first series of cannabis experiments were conducted on an unfortunate menagerie of animals (amongst others, fish, vultures, and storks) and also, perhaps not without controversy today, a few children — all subjected to various preparations and extracts of Cannabis Indica.
+His first series of cannabis experiments were conducted on an unfortunate menagerie of animals (fish, vultures, and storks, amongst others, ) and also, perhaps not without controversy today, a few children — all subjected to various preparations and extracts of Cannabis indica.
 The first experiment, for instance, involved administering “ten grains of Nipalese [sic] Churrus, dissolved in spirit” to a “middling sized dog”.
 O’Shaughnessy’s breathless notes read: “In about half an hour he became stupid and sleepy, dozing at intervals, starting up, wagging his tail as if extremely contented, he ate some food greedily, on being called to he staggered to and fro, and his face assumed a look of utter and helpless drunkenness.”
 1

-O’Shaughnessy then proceeds to try variants of these initial treatments on a number of maladies.
-He describes the effect on four cases of patients suffering from rheumatism, a case of hydrophobia, on cholera and tetanus, before issuing a warning about the delirium that may be occasioned by inappropriate dosage.
+O’Shaughnessy then tried variants of these initial treatments on a number of maladies.
+He describes the effect on four patients suffering from rheumatism, on a case of hydrophobia, and on cholera and tetanus victims before issuing a warning about the delirium that may be occasioned by inappropriate dosage.
 Some of the reports wouldn’t be out of place as descriptions of a merry stoner’s night in (minus the video games).
 One rheumatism sufferer, to whom “half a grain of Hemp resin was given in a little spirit … became talkative and musical, told several stories, and sang songs to a circle of highly delighted auditors, ate the dinner of two persons …, sought also for other luxuries I can scarcely venture to allude to, and finally fell soundly asleep, and so continued till the following morning ”.
 Perhaps not unsurprisingly the next day the patient, “begged hard for a repetition of the medicine”.2

 Interestingly, it is while recording a failed treatment of hydrophobia that O’Shaughnessy notes one of the fundamental arguments for this medicine: even if it failed at curing the actual root of the illness, “at least one advantage was gained from the use of the remedy — the awful malady was stripped of its horrors”.
 If the illness was terminal, at least cannabis could enable the physician to “strew the path to the tomb with flowers”.4